Athletics at the 1896 Summer Olympics – Men's 110 metres hurdles

 The men's 110 metres hurdles was the only hurdling event on the Athletics at the 1896 Summer Olympics programme.
-The preliminary heats were the first track event of the day on 7 April.
-Eight competitors ran in two heats of four runners each.
-Only the fastest two runners in each heat advanced to the final.
-The event was won by Thomas Curtis of the United States.
+The preliminary heats served as the inaugural track event of the day on 7 April.
+Eight competitors participated in two heats, each comprising four runners.
+Only the top two runners from each heat progressed to the final.
+The event was won by Thomas Curtis, representing the United States.

 Background

-This was the first appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-It was not a well-known event.
-Two top hurdlers, Stephen Chase of the United States and Godfrey Shaw of Great Britain, were not present.
-In Greece, Anastasios Andreou was thought to be unbeatable.
-Grantley Goulding of Great Britain apparently had the same view of himself.
-Alajos Szokolyi had won the Hungarian Olympic trials and was considered a strong contender there.
+This event made its debut at the Olympics and has since been one of the 12 athletics disciplines featured at every Summer Olympics.
+Despite its longevity, it was not widely recognized.
+Notably absent were two prominent hurdlers: Stephen Chase from the United States and Godfrey Shaw from Great Britain.
+In Greece, Anastasios Andreou was considered untouchable.
+Grantley Goulding from Great Britain similarly held high expectations for himself.
+Alajos Szokolyi, having triumphed at the Hungarian Olympic trials, was also seen as a strong contender.

 Competition format

-The competition consisted of semifinals and a final.
-There were meant to be three or four semifinal heats, but with only eight competitors, only two heats were held.
-The top two runners in each semifinal heat advanced to the 4-man final.
+The competition structure included two semifinals followed by a final.
+Although seventeen athletes had initially entered, only eight actually competed, resulting in two semifinal heats.

+The top two athletes from each semifinal heat progressed to the four-man final.

 Records

-No world record was recognized until 1912, when the IAAF recognized a 1908 performance as the first world record.
 There was no standing Olympic record before the first Games.

 Each race set a new Olympic record.
 Grantley Goulding won the first semifinal in 18.4 seconds.
 Thomas Curtis won the second semifinal in 18.0 seconds.
 Curtis then won the final in 17.6 seconds to finish the Games with the Olympic record.